 Then she said, “Can you drive me home?”

 It’s cool to be like this when you’re not lonely, it’s cool to be like this if you’re good at it.
 Most of all, it’s cool to be like this when you’re young.
-But time makes fools of us all.
+But time makes fools of everyone.

 So please, just a little longer.
 I know that change is the only constant.
 But just give me this for a little longer.